Shape

 This engine currently leverages the locally available installation of the tofu binary, just like Terragrunt does by default without use of engine configurations.
 It provides a convenient example of how to build engines for Terragrunt.

-In the future, this plugin will expand in capability to include additional features and configurations.
+In the future, this engine will expand in capability to include additional features and configurations.

 Use Cases